Designing Phase Sensitive Probes of Monopole Superconducting Order: Josephson junctions to probe lz,glob of the monopole superconducting order

 \subsection{Probing monopole superconducting orders with nonzero global angular momenta \texorpdfstring{$l_{z, \mathrm{glob}}$}{lz,glob}}

 We now demonstrate that the $z$ direction Josephson junction design introduced in Sec.~\ref{subsec:MSC.symmetry} can be generalized to probe monopole pairing orders with nonzero $z$-component global angular momentum.
 As an example, we consider the monopole pairing order in the same topological sector as that in Sec.~\ref{subsec:q=1.lz=0.all_subsections} given by the pair monopole charge $q_p=-1$, but in a different angular momentum channel with $l=l_z=2$.
-Following the symmetry argument, the first order Josephson coupling is allowed only when coupled to another superconductor with pairing order in the $l_z=2$ channel, for example, a $d_ {x^2-y^2} + id_{xy} $ wave superconductor, in an SIS junction with geometry preserving the rotational symmetry about $z$ axis.
-To demonstrate the symmetry principle, here, we focus on deriving the form factor $\mathfrak{F}_{\mathrm{sing}-\mathrm{MSC}}^{(q_p=-1)}$ in this system and show that it leads to nonzero first order Josephson coupling.
-In Appendix~\ref{appendix:dwave}, we also show nonvanishing first order Josephson current obtained numerically from a tight-binding model of this system.
+Following the symmetry argument, the first-order Josephson coupling is allowed only when coupled to another superconductor with pairing order in the $l_z=2$ channel, for example, a $d_ {x^2-y^2} + id_{xy} $ wave superconductor, in an SIS junction with geometry preserving the rotational symmetry about $z$ axis.
+To demonstrate the symmetry principle, here, we focus on deriving the form factor $\mathfrak{F}_{\mathrm{sing}-\mathrm{MSC}}^{(q_p=-1)}$ in this system and show that it leads to nonzero first-order Josephson coupling.
+In Appendix~\ref{appendix:dwave}, we also show nonvanishing first-order Josephson current obtained numerically from a tight-binding model of this system.

 We first introduce the model of a monopole superconductor for which the pairing order is in the topological sector defined by pair monopole charge $q_p=-1$ yet now transforms under rotation $R_z$ according to global angular momentum $l_z = 2$.
 For simplicity, we start from the same band Hamiltonian of the doped magnetic Weyl semimetal, as shown in Eq.~\eqref{continuum_models.c=1}.
 We now consider the case of inter-Fermi surface $p_x + ip_y$ pairing in the ${|\uparrow \uparrow\rangle}$ channel, given by $\Delta_\mathrm{inter}(\mathbf{k}) = (\Delta_0/2\tilde{k}_F)( k_x + i k_y) (\sigma_0 + \sigma_z)$.
-The band-projected superconducting order in Eq.~\eqref{qp=-1.pairing_order.general_inter_FS} describing the low energy pairing between helical Fermi surfaces enclosing the Weyl nodes at $\pm \mathbf{K}_0$ is now given by
+The band-projected superconducting order in Eq.~\eqref{qp=-1.pairing_order.general_inter_FS} describing the low-energy pairing between helical Fermi surfaces enclosing the Weyl nodes at $\pm \mathbf{K}_0$ is now given by